PlayNetwork/mongoose-middleware/readme.md

 /*
-	Retrieve the name, home and features.color of kittehs that live in Seattle, that are named "Hamish" and that are brindle, black or white in color.
+	Retrieve the name, home and features.color of kittehs that live in Seattle, that are named "Hamish" and that are brindle, black or white in color and born prior to January 1st, 2014.
 The results should be sorted by birthday in descending order and name in ascending order.
 */
 var options = {
 	filters : {